Flashfyre/Spectrite/README.md

 Brewing Recipe: Water Bottle x1, Spectrite Blaze Powder x1

 ### Potion of Spectrite Resistance
 A potion that provides a temporary Spectrite Resistance effect.
-There is currently no way to obtain any of these in survival.

 There are 3 variants for each of the 3 potion types: Spectrite Resistance I (3:00), Spectrite Resistance I (8:00), Spectrite Resistance II (1:30)